 In the ordinary course of business, as part of contractual agreements, we provide certain indemnifications related to debt financings, aircraft acquisitions, aircraft dispositions, and other transactions.
 Historically, we have not made payments for these types of indemnifications.
 There are currently no indemnifications from which a probable and reasonably estimable loss could arise.
-Therefore, as of December 31, 2023 and 2022, we had no related liabilities to disclose.
+Therefore, as of both December 31, 2024 and 2023, we had no related liabilities to disclose.